Wild Ramp Pesto is a delicious and versatile way to make the most of your foraging harvest. It’s quick to make and easily preserved by freezing.

 Wild Ramp Pesto

 There’s really no better feeling than a full foraging basket of garlicky wild ramps.
-These pungent wild edibles, also called wild leeks or wild garlic, are amazing in filled pastas such as this Tortellini with Stinging Nettle, Ramp Pesto, and Chicken.
-Experiment with your natural bounty by adding it to pastas, stews, sandwiches, dips, and this Ramp Pesto to soups such as this Creamy Homemade Tomato Soup.
+These pungent wild edibles, also called wild leeks or wild garlic, are amazing in filled pastas such as Homemade Tortellini.
+Experiment with your natural bounty by adding it to pastas, stews, sandwiches, dips.
+Add this Ramp Pesto to soups such as Creamy Homemade Tomato Soup.

 Spring Ramp Foraging in North America

-In North America Wild Leeks are one of the first Spring time wild edibles to emerge as the growing season begins.
+In North America Wild Leeks are among the first Spring wild edibles to emerge as the growing season begins.
 They are found in higher altitudes in Québec, Ontario, and even farther west in Alberta and British Columbia.

 Their uniquely pungent, garlic flavour makes them quite popular with chefs and foragers alike.
 This popularity has also threatened their availability and they must be sustainably harvested so as not to decimate wild populations.
 If you are going to forage for ramps be sure to follow provincial regulations and mindfully harvest the wild leeks by: